-We’ve all heard of liposuction.
+We’ve all heard of liposuction and many use liposuction as a body contouring solution.
 It made its first quick appearance in the 1920s and then emerged as a viable treatment in the United States in 1982.
 Liposuction, or lipo, as it is commonly referred to, is a procedure that can contour the body by removing excess fat cells.

 Who Should Get Liposuction?